 I take warranties very seriously.
 I find it suspicious when sellers only offer one or two years of service.
 With some kinds of machines, I understand that it would be impractical offering a lifetime guarantee.
 But it does put my mind at ease when I'm confident I can replace my expensive machine if it has any defects.

 If you're going to be using a machine for an extended duration, of course, you'll want it to be comfortable.
 Working out should never be more painful than the exertion you're putting your upper body through.
 Unfortunately, these kinds of things can be difficult to gauge in advance before purchasing the machine.
 I recommend taking a look at some reviews from buyers before committing.

 Type of Resistance

 Think about what kind of dynamic you want for your row machine.
 Whether it’s Water, Air, Magnetic, or Hydraulic resistance, each has their pros and cons.

 Depending on what kind of rowing machine you’re using, you’ll want to make sure that the resistance isn’t too high.
 If it is, you’re going to have a difficult time getting a good workout.
 The damper is similar to the gears on a bicycle.
 Adjust it to a medium resistance level to increase your strokes per minute.

 Sometimes inexperienced rowers pull the handle with their arms.
 Putting too much pressure on your arms and shoulders is a bad idea.
 Always use the power of your legs to push out against the foot panels.

 First push back with your legs.
 Then, pivot back with your shoulders passing over your pelvis.
 Finally, while leaning back, use your arms to draw the handles to your chest, below your ribs.
 Then reverse your order and go back to starting position.

-I hope this guide helps you make the very best decision possible when it comes to buying your rowing machine.
-For a full body, cardio workout, these machines are some of the best options on the market.
+I hope this guide helps you make the very best decision possible when it comes to buying the best rowing machine.
+For a full body, cardio workout, these cardio machines are some of the best options on the market for your home gym.